materialsproject/dash-mp-components/components.md

 ## CameraContext

 Camera context allows you to wire the camera of multiple SimpleScenes together.
+See `scene_usage.py`

 ```
 dash_mp_components.CameraContext(children=[